Danielsong001/DanielSong-Homepage/index.md

   •	Designed ***a multi-mode autonomous decision system*** for two cooperative robots *(4500 lines of Python code)*.

-**III.
-Design and Manufacture of Commercial Chocolate 3D Printers**                       2015.9 - 2017.6
+**3. Design and Manufacture of Commercial Chocolate 3D Printers**                       2015.9 - 2017.6

   •	Proposed ***a novel extrusion and heating system*** specializing for chocolate printing;